Skip to main content

 What can the Viewtracker Content Report do for you?

-Select different date ranges and see the metrics and graph adapt.
+• Select different date ranges and observe how the metrics and graph update accordingly.

-Export the page views, edits, or attachment views.
+• Export the page views, viewers list, content edits or attachments views.

 So you spent precious time crafting an inspiring blog post or a helpful knowledge-base article.
 Wouldn't it be cool to see how many viewers your work attracted?
 Well, with Viewtracker, you can!